tesuji/ctf-writeups/2025/b01lers/pwn/guess/readme.md

 /* 0x0030      |  0x0008 */    uintptr_t pointer_guard;
 ```

-I choose to overwrite `tls->pointer_guard` with 0, so we could skip the xor step in mangle.
+I chose to overwrite `tls->pointer_guard` with 0, so we could skip the xor step in mangle.
 Hence `PTR_MANGLE` is simplified to `rol address, 17`, which is a rotate-left instruction.

 ### Hope is lost ?

 What's the `address` to give us the shell?
-Since we have no controls over `fns[0]->args`
+Since we have no control over `fns[0]->args`
 when `address` is called.
-And there's no valid onegadgets to spawn a shell for us.
+And there's no valid one-gadgets to spawn a shell for us.
 We have to restart the `main()` function instead.
 Luckily with glibc, there's always a
-`main` address located on after main's stack frame.
+`main` address is located after the main's stack frame.
 By using a gadget to `add rsp, 0x158; ret`, we return to `main()` again.

 ### Back to `tls_dtor_list`

 Now we're in `main` again.
 Unfortunately, we cannot use `__exit_funcs` to control rip
-since `f->flavor` set to `ef_free`, which does nothing when iterated over.
+since `f->flavor` is set to `ef_free`, which does nothing when iterated over.
 And `__exit_funcs->idx` has been decreased to 0.
 So we need at least **3** writes to
-make it works again.
+make it work again.

 Luckily, there's [`__call_tls_dtors`] which is always called by `__run_exit_handlers`.
 ```c